MEMBER

 Product Development

-After obtaining a doctorate in engineering from Kyoto University, he became a researcher at Showa Denko, a dispatched researcher at the Institute of Basic Chemistry, an assistant, assistant professor, associate professor, and specially appointed professor at the Tokyo Institute of Technology, a specially appointed researcher at the Institute of Statistical Mathematics, and a visiting professor at Hiroshima University.
+After obtaining a doctorate in engineering from Kyoto University, he became a researcher at Showa Denko, a dispatched researcher at the Institute of Basic Chemistry, an assistant, assistant professor, associate professor, and specially appointed professor at the Tokyo Institute of Technology (currently Institute of Science Tokyo), a specially appointed researcher at the Institute of Statistical Mathematics, and a visiting professor at Hiroshima University.
 After that, he joined Quemix.

 Gekko Budiutama